Study in Belgium

 - your passport photo

-- academic qualifications and transcripts (and translated copies of these documents into Dutch or French)
+- academic qualifications and transcripts (translated into Dutch or French if applicable)

 - proof of language proficiency